 People with a managerial economics degree often go into the following careers:

 Who Is Getting a Bachelor’s Degree in Managerial Economics?

 At the countrywide level, the racial-ethnic distribution of managerial economics majors is as follows:

 |Hispanic or Latino||674|

-Americans aren’t the only ones with an interest in Managerial Economics.
+Managerial Economics appeals to people across the globe.
 About 14.9% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 - Hong Kong

 According to 2017-2018 data from the U.S. Department of Education, students who graduated with a bachelor’s degree in managerial economics have a median salary of $44,300 during the early years of their career.
 During this timeframe, most salaries fell between $39,375 (25th percentile) and $51,050 (75th percentile).